Top 10 Clarence Clemons Songs

 'Born to Run'

-A longtime fan favorite, ‘Born to Run’ has become a celebratory moment in the Springsteen setlist, typically performed with the house lights up.
-The epic track is one of many E Street Band tunes that finds Clemons and his fellow band members burning full-throttle towards the finish line.
-‘Born to Run’ is without a doubt one of any saxophone enthusiast's favorite Clarence Clemons songs, and remains inspirational on every level.
+A longtime fan favorite, 'Born to Run' has become a celebratory moment in the Springsteen setlist, typically performed with the house lights up.
+The epic track is one of many E Street Band tunes that found Clemons and his fellow band members burning full-throttle towards the finish line.
+That made 'Born to Run' one of any saxophone enthusiast'ss favorite Clarence Clemons songs, and remains inspirational on every level.